 - Emphasizes the importance of emotional wellness

-- Supports healthy metabolism (with natural supplements like green tea extract, chromium, alpha lipoic acid, and B vitamins)
+- Supports healthy metabolism naturally with green tea extract, chromium, alpha lipoic acid, and B vitamins

 Compare popular diets

-I mention our Weight Loss Resistance Health Packages first because they are healthy, custom-fit to your body, and very effective for weight loss.
+I mention our Weight Loss Health Programs first because they are healthy, custom-fit to your body, and very effective for weight loss.
 We built the eating plan on a Mediterranean-style diet, use herbal support to unlock weight loss resistance and include lots of added support to ensure your success.

-Provides an easy to follow meal plan, a top-quality multivitamin, a snack-replacement shake, and herbal metabolic support
+Includes a quality multivitamin, a snack-replacement protein shake, and key herbal metabolic support

 If you’re used to eating out, this approach will have you spending more time in your own kitchen (could be a good thing!)